andrew-stewardson/saturn-r-gnosis/README.md

 ## Purpose

 R script using msm to describe gastrointestinal colonisation antimicrobial-resistant Enterobacteriaceae.

+## Characteristics of dataset

+- arbritrary observation times i.e. transition times are not exactly observed
+- observations according to a 'fixed' schedule (with variation in practice)

 ## Packages